 How to make 3D models

 3D models are everywhere.
-They are behind every physical object we encounter, and are widely used by various industries.
+Used widely across industries, they’re now behind many of the physical objects we encounter in day-to-day life.
 In this guide we’ll cover the most popular 3D modeling methods, from designing a model from scratch to digitizing a physical object with a 3D scanner.

-If you’ve never thought about how many 3D models you’re surrounded by, you’re about to start seeing your environment in a whole new light.
+If you've never thought about how many 3D models you're surrounded by, you're about to start seeing your environment in a whole new light.
 3D models are on TV, in movies and cartoons, commercials, video games, social media, mobile apps, VR, and more.
-But they’re not just virtual objects you see on a screen.
-The cup you’re holding, the pen on your desk, the car you drive, and the chair you’re sitting on?
-Many modern-day physical objects you can imagine were once 3D models, too.
+But they're not just virtual objects you see on a screen.
+The cup you're holding, the pen on your desk, the car you drive, and the chair you're sitting on?
+Many modern-day physical objects can be designed with 3D modeling.

 But how were these models created?